ordina-jworks/ordina-jworks.github.io/_posts/2017-06-29-Openshift-an-introduction.md

 # Conclusion
 Of course there is so much more to tell you and show about PaaS and OpenShift.
-I hope that with this post you got a nice introduction to OpenShift and some of the benefits it can offer.
+I hope that with this post you got a nice introduction to OpenShift itself and some of the benefits it offers.
-If you enjoyed the post, I intend to write another post later this year about OpenShift, so make sure to regularly check our JWorks blog.
+If you enjoyed the post, I intend to write another post later this year about OpenShift, so make sure to regularly check our JWorks blog!

 May The PaaS be with you.